What is the Difference Between a Job and Career? (Career vs Job)

 The earlier you determine the difference between the two, the easier it will be to make the transition if you choose.
 This article will discuss the difference between a job and a career and how to transition between them.

-We all have to start somewhere and while many are happy working their current jobs, many others are looking to grow that position into a long lasting career.
+We all have to start somewhere, and while many are happy working their current jobs, many others are looking to grow that position into a long-lasting career.

 What is a Job?

-General speaking, a job involves performing specific tasks or duties in exchange for compensation, such as a salary, hourly wage, or commission.
+Generally speaking, a job involves performing specific tasks or duties in exchange for compensation, such as a salary, hourly wage, or commission.

 What is a Career?

-what is the difference between a job and a career?
+What is the difference between a job and a career?
 (Job vs Career)

 Related: